Sharing is caring!

 The Sami Use Reindeer For Their Lives and Livelihood

-In addition to selling reindeer meat for money, the Sami villagers use every possible part of the reindeer once it is killed.
-And I truly mean, every possible part.
-They use the heart and internal organs in food, the sinews in sleds, the fur (which is especially well-suited to keeping out Arctic cold) in clothing to protect them from temperatures that can range as low as -50° F, and the antlers for hunting knife handles and other tools.
+They use the heart and internal organs in food, the sinews in sleds, the fur (which is especially well-suited to keeping out Arctic cold) and reindeer hides in winter coats to protect them from temperatures that can range as low as -50° F, and the antlers for hunting knife handles and other tools.
 They even use the blood for blood sausages.
 The Sami are certainly not a wasteful people.

 Santa’s Reindeer Are a Lie